 To initiate the formal resolution process, a complainant must file a formal complaint.
 A formal complaint means a written statement filed by a complainant or signed by the Title IX coordinator alleging prohibited conduct against a respondent and requesting resolution of the alleged behavior.
-The complaint should contain sufficient information to permit the respondent to understand the charges being brought and to be able to adequately respond.
-In cases involving a third party reporter submitting a report, the third party should also provide sufficient information that will identify the complainant.
-A formal complaint may be completed by the complainant in person or submitted by email, mail or by phone to the Title IX coordinator. (see Part III, Formal Complaint)
+A formal complaint may be completed by the complainant in person or submitted by email, mail or by phone to the Title IX coordinator.